biothings/myvariant.info/CONTRIBUTE.md

 The first step is to read in source files.
 The source files could be in different formats, including tsv, csv, vcf, xml.
 There are a variety of python libraries and packages available to help read and parse these data files, e.g. python cvs library, PyVCF.
 Here, we have listed examples of data loading modules for some of the major formats.

 #### 1) tsv/csv file example
-An example of ‘tsv’ or ‘csv’ data loading module could be found under: [src/dataload/sources/dbnsfp/dbnsfp_parser.py](src/dataload/sources/dbnsfp/dbnsfp_parser.py)
+An example of "*tsv*" or "*csv*" data loading module could be found under: [src/dataload/sources/dbnsfp/dbnsfp_parser.py](src/dataload/sources/dbnsfp/dbnsfp_parser.py)

 #### 2) vcf file example
-An example of ‘vcf’ data loading module could be found under: [src/dataload/sources/exac/exac_parser.py](src/dataload/sources/exac/exac_parser.py)
+An example of "*vcf*" data loading module could be found under: [src/dataload/sources/exac/exac_parser.py](src/dataload/sources/exac/exac_parser.py)

 #### 3) xml file example
-An example of ‘xml’ data loading module could be found under: [src/dataload/sources/clinvar/clinvar_xml_parser.py](src/dataload/sources/clinvar/clinvar_xml_parser.py)
+An example of "*xml*" data loading module could be found under: [src/dataload/sources/clinvar/clinvar_xml_parser.py](src/dataload/sources/clinvar/clinvar_xml_parser.py)

 ### 2. Convert each item into a JSON object
 All JSON objects for MyVariant.info should have two required fields: the **_id** field and the **<data_src\>** field.